 Parallels released an update to the company’s mobile access app for iPhone and iPad.
 The app offers an array features, particularly for iPad users.
 The current update adds iPad and iOS 5 optimization, international keyboard support, retina graphics on the new iPad, along with several bug fixes including Mac and Windows scrolling fixes.

-has been updated to version six today, bringing over eighty new features to the Windows virtualization program, including enhanced performance and vastly improved 3D graphics rendering speeds…. but maybe it’s neatest trick is finally letting you run Windows 7 on your iOS device.
+The Parallels Desktop has been updated to version six today, bringing over eighty new features to the Windows virtualization program, including enhanced performance and vastly improved 3D graphics rendering speeds…. but maybe it’s neatest trick is finally letting you run Windows 7 on your iOS device.

 Well, kind of.
 Parallels isn’t actually virtualizing Windows on your iPhone or iPad.
 Rather, the Parallels Mobile App is basically a VNC, allowing you to seamlessly connect and control your Parallels Windows install from any network-connected iOS device.
 Fair warning, though: things get a bit cramped trying to drive Windows from your iPhone.